gperdrizet/leaderboard/README.md

 - Performance optimizations
 - UI/UX improvements

 ## License

-This project is open source and available for educational use.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](https://github.com/gperdrizet/leaderboard/blob/main/LICENSE) file for full details.

+In summary, you are free to use, modify, and distribute this software, but any derivative works must also be released under the GPL-3.0 license.